Skip to content

 #QuietHours

-Free outdoor mindfulness walks led by trained guides.
+Free outdoor mindfulness walks led by trained guides, open to anyone who shows up.
 Phones off.
 Park benches.
 The kind of hour everyone says they need and almost no one books.
 We book it for you, in your city, once a month.

 #FirstSession